 - The cold has not cleared up within three weeks

-- If your child is under three months old and has a temperatue of 38 degrees, or 39 degrees if they are between 3-6 months
+- Your child is under three months old and has a temperature of 38 degrees, or 39 degrees if they are between 3-6 months

-- If they seem to be getting worse rather than better
+- They seem to be getting worse rather than better